Eunectes murinus Care Guide

 🧭 Life stage differences

-Babies or slings should start in smaller secure enclosures such as 90 x 45 x 45 cm for neonates, upgraded quickly as growth and strength increase.
-Smaller starter housing makes feeding, shedding or molting, hydration, and waste easier to monitor.
+Hatchlings should start in smaller secure enclosures such as 90 x 45 x 45 cm for neonates, upgraded quickly as growth and strength increase.
+Smaller starter housing makes feeding, shedding, hydration, and waste easier to monitor.
 Adults need the full planned enclosure, stronger locks or lids, and more stable environmental zones.
 Do not buy a young animal unless the adult housing, food supply, and legal responsibilities are already realistic.

 Green anacondas should be treated as facility animals, not large beginner boas.
 A workable enclosure needs waterproof construction, safe drains, heat-protected electrics, a warm pool, a dry haul-out area, and space for the keeper to service it without entering a trap.